Interoperability: Advancing Integrated Healthcare

 In May 2021, hospitals in Ireland lost access to records because of a cyber attack.
-There was a major disruption to services, and some medical equipment was put out of action.
-It took until September of that year to get 95% of servers and devices functioning normally again.
+There was major disruption to services and some medical equipment was put out of action.
+It took until September 2021 to get 95% of servers and devices functioning normally again.

 Improving the security of devices and personnel is a never-ending process.
 Imperial College London’s Cyber Report 2020 stated that outdated and unsupported IT infrastructures and medical devices increase NHS vulnerabilities.

 Among core systems that have to be protected and upgraded are electronic health records (EHRs), practice management software and clinical decision support tools:

 • Electronic Health Records (EHRs): Transitioning from paper-based records to EHRs streamlines data capture, storage and retrieval, enabling quick access to patient information.
 EHRs enhance clinical decision-making, reduce administrative burdens, and improve patient safety by reducing errors related to handwritten records